xiabai84/aliyun-ecs-ai-sandbox/README.md

 With this reusable playbook it should install common libs automatically on your local windows-wsl environment.

+There is still some hardcode in the scripts...TBD

 ### Requirement

 * WSL2 environment